react-image-gallery vs react-photo-gallery

 • onMouseLeave: Function, callback(event) on gallery slide

-• additionalClass: String,
+• additionalClass: String, additional class for the root node

-• renderCustomControls: Function, custom controls rendering
+• renderCustomControls: Function, render custom controls on the current slide

-• renderItem: Function, custom item rendering
+• renderItem: Function, custom slide rendering

 • renderThumbInner: Function, custom thumbnail rendering